rnabioco/valr/cran-comments.md

 * Fixed non-canonical CRAN URLs

-* Eliminated compilation WARNINGS on CRAN win-builder.
+* Fixed compilation WARNINGS on CRAN win-builder.
+These warnings were caused by the use of GNU-specific extensions in Rcpp 0.12.7 (RcppCore/Rcpp#537).
+The new release of Rcpp (0.12.8) has been updated to eliminate these warnings.

 ## Test environments